w3c/scribejs/README.md

 * `url` : a URL that can be used to set the person’s name as an active link (currently not used, but may be used later).

 There is a [JSON schema](schemas/nicknames_schema.json) to validate the nickname mapping file.
-The validation is also done run-time, and the script stops if it hits an erroneous mapping file.
+The validation is also done run-time; the script warns (on `stderr`) if the nickname mapping file is invalid, and an empty mapping is used instead.

 ## [Pandoc](id:pandoc)

 The generated minutes may be converted into some other format using [pandoc](https://pandoc.org).
-If so, a special [title header]((https://pandoc.org/MANUAL.html#metadata-blocks)) is added, used by pandoc when generating HTML or LaTeX.
+If so, a special [title header]((https://pandoc.org/MANUAL.html#metadata-blocks)) is added, to be used by pandoc when generating HTML or LaTeX.

 ### [Jekyll option](id:jekyll)